redhat-et/crossplane-quay/README.md

 Each resource will populate a secret in the target namespace, the contents of each secret contains the information necessary for the Quay Operator to connect and use the resource.

 ```
-$ oc get secrets -n $NAMESPACE
+$ kubectl get secrets -n $NAMESPACE
 bucket-conn           connection.crossplane.io/v1alpha1     3      XmXXs
 db-conn               connection.crossplane.io/v1alpha1     6      XmXXs
 redis-conn            connection.crossplane.io/v1alpha1     2      XmXXs
 ```

 At this point all the dependencies have been created, and the Makefile will begin to create the Quay Operator, and the `QuayEcosystem` resource.
-The Operator is typically created fairly quickly, it is easiest to validate from the Openshift interface.
+The Operator is typically created fairly quickly, it is easiest to validate by checking the running pods or by using `kubectl get csv`.

 First the operator will come up, followed by the `quay-config` pod and then the `quay` pod.